apple/coremltools/README.md

 ## Install Version 7.2
-To install the lastest non-beta version, run the following command in your terminal:
+To install the latest non-beta version, run the following command in your terminal:
 ```shell
 pip install -U coremltools
 ```